Potter: Inoue Haruo

 Approximate size: W4.9″ by H2.7″ or 12.5 by 6.8 cm

-This is a Kyo ware chawan or ceremonial tea bowl with a hakeme – brush stroke design by master potter Inoue Haruo (1910-1975).
-Wheel thrown in half cylinder from fine red clay consisting of small particles.
+This chawan or ceremonial tea bowl was wheel thrown in half cylinder shape from fine red clay consisting of small particles.
 The bowl was given a glaze in a navy blue, though the colour is a tiny bit darker.
 On top of the glaze is what is known as ‘hakeme’ or brush stroke design in white painted by hand.
 In this particular case the design is painted with flair and emits an atmosphere of movement.
 It is clear that this is a work by a master of his craft.
 Inoue Haruo graduated from Kyoto Municipal Ceramic Training Institute and exhibited at the Kanten & Nitten Exhibition after the second world war.
 An individualistic artist with a definite defined style that is known for innovative forms & colours.
 This chawan is a testament to that.

 In a nutshell, Bunten and Teiten were official, state-controlled, juried art exhibitions.
 Nitten replaced them after the war.
 The meaning of these official exhibition societies for the world of Japanese arts was pretty comparable to the French Salon in the second half of the nineteenth century.
 The conservative Salon was the institution most hated by the French impressionists – their works were regularly rejected by the jury.
 And without a representation by the Salon, an artist had hardly any chance to sell anything to private collectors.